Argentine stocks gain on oil prices, bonds fall

 Oil prices climbed almost 5 percent on Thursday amid a big bounce in commodities, helping to send U.S. stocks higher as energy shares gained.

-On the MerVal, Brazil's state-run energy firm Petrobas APBR.BA(PETR4.SA: Cotización) led gainers rising 3.45 percent to 83.45 pesos.
+On the MerVal, Brazil's state-run energy firm Petrobas APBR.BA(PETR4.SA) led gainers rising 3.45 percent to 83.45 pesos.

 Index heavyweight Tenaris TENA.BA, the world's leading producer of seamless steel tubes for the energy industry, climbed 1.44 percent to 84.3 pesos.